-Figure 1:
+Figure 1: More Than a Pony Show.
+Location set at Bretonside, Plymouth for Bus Station Loonies, 2017.
+Photograph by Matt Stokes.

 More Than a Pony Show: An interview with Matt Stokes

 Russ Bestley, London College of Communication

 Matt Stokes is an artist based in northeast England.
 His works begin with an immersive research process that explores the history and social structures of the place he is working in, resulting in the production of films, installations and events.
 These outcomes hold collaboration at the centre of both their formation and philosophy, often being made directly with people from the communities they are celebrating.
 He has exhibited widely in the United Kingdom and internationally, including recent solo exhibitions at Workplace (London), Matt's Gallery (London), CAAC (Seville, Spain), Baltic Centre for Contemporary Art (Gateshead), Kunsthalle Fridericianum (Kassel, Germany) and De Hallen (Haarlem, the Netherlands).